badisa/optpresso/README.md

 ## TODO

 * Implement a web interface, no one likes CLIs
-* Improve secondary model's fitting data
+* Improve secondary model's fitting data (its down right unusable right now)
 * Make the model better on average than within 6 seconds (on average)